FREQUENTLY ASKED QUESTIONS

 A. Yes.
 Children must be five years old by the first day of December in order to be eligible to apply for kindergarten.
 We know that many children may be developmentally ready for a kindergarten program before they are five years old.

 Q. I would like to tour the school and visit classrooms.
 Am I able to do that any time?

-A. The first step of the application process is for the parents/guardians responsible for the child to contact the school to register for an information meeting and school tour or to attend an Open House.
+A. The first step of the application process is for the parents/guardians responsible for the child to contact the school or access the inquiry page on our website to register for an information meeting and school tour or to attend an Open House.
 Both the Open House session and the information meeting/tour are great opportunities to hear about our philosophy and programs.
-Parents/guardians should contact the admissions office to register.

 Q. What kind of admissions test is administered at Park Day School?